watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 To set up your development environment, first fork this repository.

-Instructions for setting up a development environment for each of the service desk reference example integrations can be found in the following paths:
+Instructions for setting up a development environment for each of the service desk reference example integrations can be found in the following directories:
 - [Genesys Cloud](./src/genesys/webChat)
 - [Twilio Flex](./src/flex/webChat)
 - [NICE inContact](./src/incontact/webChat)